bitsofcotton/randtools/README.md

 # General Tips 7
 Once we get such operations on n bit to n bit conditions, y=Ax with some error condition on most digit (and it's first digit) condition. so x=A^-1 y can be defined if we're lucky.

+# General Tips 8
+So with below, A in Q^{n\*n} : random matrix, x in {0, 1}^n, Ax in first digit meaning seems to harden the PRNG if original PRNG is better enough (long period and no bias on distribution.).

 # Another Download Sites
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing